-Fire is a chemical reaction brought about by the combining of fuel and oxygen and the application of sufficient heat to cause ignition.
+Fire is a chemical reaction brought about by combining fuel and oxygen and sufficient heat to cause ignition.
 This is known as the “fire triangle”.

 Fire can cause injury and death in a number of ways.
 Direct contact with flames causes burns, but in many fire situations the more dangerous aspect is the risk of asphyxiation, which can be caused by the toxic fumes and smoke produced when fires burn and the consumption by fire of available oxygen in a room.